Misogynistic influencer Andrew Tate has left Romania for the US. So who is he?

 The lawyer accused the US government of “lobbying” for Tate’s release.
 Earlier this month, the Financial Times reported, citing sources, that US officials had pressed Romanian officials to lift restrictions on Tate.
 Romania’s foreign minister said he had not come under pressure from US President Donald Trump’s special envoy to lift restrictions.

+When asked about the Tates at a press availability in the Oval Office alongside British Prime Minister Keir Starmer Thursday, Trump said he knows “nothing.”
+Starmer said that it is “important that justice is done” in relation to the allegations against the brothers.

 But it’s not just Romania where the Tate brothers face lengthy legal battles.
-The pair also face sex offense charges in Britain, which they deny.
+The pair are also being investigated by UK authorities for allegations of rape and human trafficking.

-Four women in the UK who accuse Andrew Tate of rape and coercive control, and have brought the civil case against him, released a joint statement Thursday saying the news that he had left Romania for the US had left them “re-traumatized.”
+Four women in the UK have also accused Andrew Tate of rape and coercive control, and have brought a civil case against him.
+They released a joint statement Thursday saying the news that he had left Romania for the US had left them “re-traumatized.”

 “We are in disbelief and feel re-traumatized by the news that the Romanian authorities have given into pressure from the Trump administration to allow Andrew Tate to travel… to the US,” they said in the statement shared with CNN.